Yiping-Z/todolist-cvwo2020/README.md

 ## To-Do-List
-This is an assignmnet done for NUS Computing for Voluntary Welfare Organisations (CVWO) application in 2020.
+This is an assignment done for NUS Computing for Voluntary Welfare Organisations (CVWO) application in 2020.

 ### Features